datosh-org/most-secure-calculator/README.md

 We can improve the UX significantly by placing some trust in an identity provider, which we (probably) do already.

 [Sigstore](https://www.sigstore.dev/) enables us to:
-1. Generate a key and short lived certificate that is bound to an [OpenID Connect](https://openid.net/developers/how-connect-works/) identity.
+1. Generate a key and short-lived certificate that is bound to an [OpenID Connect](https://openid.net/developers/how-connect-works/) identity.
 1. Generate proof that we own this key at a specific point in time.
 1. Store the proof in an immutable transparency log for later verification.